rishabhshah-92/rishabhshah-92.github.io/README.md

 - I changed the Masthead color to Bianchi Green (hex #b2ffff), dedicated to my Bianchi road bike.
 - I added a Mastodon icon and link to the list of social media accounts in the left sidebar.
 - I embedded my CV in the webpage, instead of having it open in a separate tab.
+- I replaced the default font with the Ubuntu font family, which is available on [Google fonts](https://fonts.google.com/specimen/Ubuntu)